 Some causes of dark circles can be prevented by observing certain precautions and lifestyle changes.

 - Have an adequate sleep.

-- Have a balanced diet to prevent nutritional deficiencies.
+- Have a balanced diet rich in fresh fruits with anti-oxidants to prevent nutritional deficiencies.

 - Use appropriate sunscreens and wear sunglasses to protect from pigmentation and sun damage (UV rays).